 1. The best thing you can do is to teach your kids great oral hygiene.
 Remember that they do not have the dexterity to fully brush on their own until age 8.
 Encourage them to brush twice per day and floss daily.

 2. Consider sealants.
 Dental sealants are great for those deep crevices or for individuals who have challenging dental genetics.
 Sometimes, as in my case, insurance doesn’t cover the cost of sealants, but it is definitely cheaper than paying to have cavities filled.

 3. Visit your dentist regularly.
 Getting your kids to the dentist regularly is the best step you can take for great, life-long oral health.

 4. Be a good example of taking care of your oral health.
 Brush and floss together with your kids.
 Let them know when you are going to the dentist.
 Kids will mimic what you do.

-I recently talked with an 83-year-old great grandma who brushes after every meal.
+I recently talked with an 83-year-old great-grandma who brushes after every meal.
 She does it with her grandkids.
 She hasn’t had a cavity in more than 50 years!
-She says her kids, grand and great grandchildren all brush after every meal because of her example.
+She says her kids, grand, and great-grandchildren all brush after every meal because of her example.
 She is proud of the good example she set for them, and she said she’s never felt guilty about cavities.
-She’s done her best and the rest is out of her control.
+She has done her best and the rest is out of her control.

 5. At the end of the day, remember: Cavities are out of your control.”